pwang30/pwang30.github.io/index.md

 ## News

-- **[Jan.
+- **[03.
+Jan.
 2025]** I have an internship in [Tsinghua Sichuan Energy Internet Research Institute](https://www.tsinghua-eiri.org/), focusing on the power system.
-- **[Oct.
+- **[01.
+Oct.
 2024]** I am thrilled to start research about power system as a Ph.D. student in UPM.
 Hope all will go well!
-- **[Sep.
+- **[27.
+Sep.
 2024]** I am excited to have a one-week internship at [State Grid](https://en.wikipedia.org/wiki/State_Grid_Corporation_of_China) (Changping, Beijing), under the guidance of [Dr. Xi](https://scholar.google.com/citations?hl=zh-CN&user=r6BeldgAAAAJ), learning the concepts of virtual power plants and games in the power market.
-- **[Aug.
+- **[10.
+Aug.
 2024]** My [master thesis](https://github.com/pwang30/master_thesis.git) has been translated to English using Overleaf, which is a good practice for me to get familiar with this tool.
 Also a file to remind me to love **LEE**.

 {% include_relative _includes/publications.md %}

 ## Codes Sharing

+- **[21.
+Jan.
+2025]** A comprehensive note for calculating short circuit current based on IEEE-39 bus system, including symmetrical and unsymmetrical faults.
+Here is the [link](https://github.com/pwang30/Short_Circuit_Analysis_IEEE39.git) for the source code in Matlab.
+The Julia version will be available soon.
+-
-- **[Jan.
+- **[13.
+Jan.
 2025]** The code for solving a Stackelberg game via a bilevel model is on sharing.
 We consider DSO maximizing profits in the upper level, while VPPs minimizing operating costs in the lower level.
 Here is the [link](https://github.com/pwang30/Code_of_bilevel_DSO_VPPs.git) for the source code in Julia.
 Here is the [corresponding paper](https://arxiv.org/pdf/2501.07715), which is currently under review.

-- **[Nov.
+- **[05.
+Nov.
 2024]** A simple note for unit commitment constrained DC-OPF power system problem is on sharing.
 Here is the [link](https://github.com/pwang30/OPF_in_DC_system_with_UC.git) for the guidance and source code in Julia.

 ## Thesis